-- ♦ As we have seen in (7)b, lower (not speaker oriented) adverbs and degree words cannot occur on their own in X + that-clause, but they can show up in combination with either modality or evaluation, or both. - (15) a.
-Altijd beter dat er iemand ouder bij is. always better that there someone older with is "It is always better to have someone older there too." - b.
-Misschien vaak nie slecht da hij erbij is. perhaps often not bad that he there with is
+- (14) waarschijnlijk 'probably', klaarblijkelijk 'obviously', zeker 'certainly' and mogelijk 'possibly' - 2.5.
+Modification - Lower (not speaker oriented) adverbs & degree words cannot occur on their own in X + that-clause (cf.(7)b), but they can modify either modality or evaluation, or both. - (15)a.
+Altijd beter dat er iemand ouder bij is. always better that there someone older with is "It is always better to have someone older there too."

-"It is perhaps often not bad to have him there too."

-c.
-Heel misschien da hij komt.

-very perhaps that he comes

-"There is a slight chance that he might be coming."

-2.6.
-Summary
+- b.
+Misschien vaak nie slecht da hij erbij is. perhaps often not bad that he there.with is "It is perhaps often not bad to have him there too." c.
+Heel misschien da hij komt. very perhaps that he comes "There is a slight chance that he might be coming."
+[Belgian Dutch] 2.6.
+Summary - Three groups of words occur in X + that-clause: adverbs, adjectives and adjective-adverbs.

-- ◆ Three groups of words occur in X + that-clause: adverbs, adjectives and adjective-adverbs.
-Co-occurrence with zo in het is X (zo) dat... 'it is X (so/the case) that...' is one of the distribution tests: - With adverbs zo is obligatory:
+$\rightarrow$ test: co-occurrence with zo in het is X (zo) dat... 'it is X (so/the case) that...':

-Het is ADV (zo) dat...

-• With adjectives zo is prohibited:

-Het is ADJ (zo) dat...

-• With adjective-adverbs zo is optional: Het is ADJ-ADV (zo) dat...

-adverbs and adjective-adverbs: speaker-oriented modality adjectives: speaker-oriented evaluation

-3 THE ANALYSIS: CLAUSAL ELLIPSIS
+- With adverbs zo is obligatory: Het is ADV \(zo) dat... - With adjectives zo is prohibited: Het is ADJ (\zo) dat... - With adjective-adverbs zo is optional: Het is ADJ-ADV (zo) dat... - ♦ adverbs and adjective-adverbs: speaker-oriented modality adjectives: speaker-oriented evaluation - Lower adverbs can only occur in X + that-clause when they modify modal adverbs or evaluative adjectives.

-Main claim: X+ that-clause is derived through ellipsis (cf. (16), (17))

-- (16) Het is misschien zo da Kris komt. it is perhaps so that Kris comes "It is perhaps the case that Kris is coming." - (17) Het is goed da Kris komt.
+Main claim: X+ that-clause is derived through ellipsis (cf. (16) & (17 )) (16) Het is misschien zo da Kris komt. it is perhaps so that Kris comes "It is perhaps the case that Kris is coming."
+[Belgian Dutch] (17) Het is goed da Kris komt.
 It is good that Kris comes "It is good that Kris is coming."

-Overview:
+[Belgian Dutch] Overview:

-- 3.1 Conditions on ellipsis

-- 3.2 A closer look at the syntactic structure
+- 3.1 Conditions on ellipsis - 3.2 A closer look at the syntactic structure

-- 3.3 Ellipsis of het is X(zo) da(t)...